benjamincrozat/content/posts/laravel-9-upgrade-guide.md

 ## Do you really need to upgrade?

 **Laravel 8 is now dead**.
-It was released in September 8th, 2020 and had:
+It was released on September 8th, 2020 and had:
 - **Bug fixes until July 26th, 2022**
 - **Security fixes until January 24th, 2023**